RainingSea/cese/project/website/MedicalTestResultTracker/ce/ce_2/architect.md

 [CONTENT]
-"Implementation approach": "The web application will be implemented using Python with Flask as the web framework.
-The core functionalities will be integrated into a single Python file, ensuring simplicity and ease of maintenance.
-The application will utilize HTML for the frontend, with forms for user registration and login, and charts for displaying test result trends.
-The application will handle user sessions to manage logins and logouts.",
+"Implementation approach": "The web application will be structured using HTML for the front end and Python for the back end.
+The application will handle user interactions through forms for registration and login, and will manage data using simple file operations to read and write to local text files.
+The application will be lightweight and efficient, focusing on the core functionalities required to track medical test results.",

-"UI design": "The user interface will consist of a Registration Page with a form for username and password input, a Login Page with a similar form, a Dashboard for managing medical test results, viewing trends, and setting reminders.
-The Dashboard will include buttons for adding test results, viewing history, and setting reminders, as well as a chart area to visualize trends over time.",
+"UI design":"The user interface will consist of the following components: \n1. **Registration Page**: A form with fields for username and password, and a submit button. \n2. **Login Page**: A similar form for user authentication. \n3. **Dashboard**: A main interface where users can input test results, view historical data, and trends.
+It will include buttons for adding results, viewing history, and setting reminders. \n4. **Reminders Section**: An area where users can set and view reminders for follow-up tests and appointments.
+Usability and accessibility will be prioritized by ensuring clear labels and responsive design.",

-"Data Storage": "Data will be stored in local text files.
-User account information will be stored in 'users.txt', medical test results in 'test_results.txt', and reminders in 'reminders.txt'.
-Each file will contain structured data in a simple format, allowing for easy retrieval and management through file operations in Python.",
+"Data Storage": "Data will be stored in local text files, organized as follows: \n- `users.txt`: Contains user account information (username and password). \n- `test_results.txt`: Stores medical test results associated with each user. \n- `reminders.txt`: Holds reminder information for follow-up tests and appointments.
+Each file will use a simple format, with each line representing a separate entry, ensuring easy parsing and management.",

 "File list": ["main.py", "templates/login.html", "templates/registration.html", "templates/dashboard.html", "users.txt", "test_results.txt", "reminders.txt"],